github/docs/content/actions/learn-github-actions/variables.md

 The default environment variables that {% data variables.product.prodname_dotcom %} sets are available to every step in a workflow.

+Because default environment variables are set by GitHub and not defined in a workflow, they are not accessible through the env context.
+However, most of the default variables have a corresponding, and similarly named, context property.
+For example, the value of the GITHUB_REF variable can be read during workflow processing using the ${{ github.ref }} context property.

 {% data reusables.actions.environment-variables-are-fixed %} For more information about setting environment variables, see "[Defining environment variables for a single workflow](#defining-environment-variables-for-a-single-workflow)" and "[AUTOTITLE](/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable)."

 We strongly recommend that actions use variables to access the filesystem rather than using hardcoded file paths. {% data variables.product.prodname_dotcom %} sets variables for actions to use in all runner environments.